5Dev24/Recycle/README.md

 * `recycle.use` -- Allows players to use `/recycle` chat command and `recycle` console command
 * `recycle.admin` -- Allows players to destroy all recyclers or dropped bags currently created by **Recycle**
+* `recycle.bypass` -- Allows players to bypass the cooldown of recycling

 ## Commands